ARA’s Advanced CT and MRI Scanners – Big Steps Forward in Patient Care

 Patients will appreciate the 3T MRI experience because they will spend less time in the scanner and will have shorter breath hold periods.
 Quicker scans mean that patients will move less during imaging, so images are clearer.

 Teamed with the specialized knowledge of ARA radiologists and technologists, 3T MRI is a powerful diagnostic tool.
-New 3T MRI scanners are at ARA’s Medical Park Tower, Wilson Parke and Cedar Park clinics.
+New 3T MRI scanners are at ARA’s Medical Park Tower, Wilson Parke and Cedar Park imaging centers.